 Where the Bad Girls go

+My first experience with Bad Girl Bakery was a memorable one.
+It was 4am and we had taken the Caledonian Sleeper to Preston, as opposed to London, for a trip to Blackpool.
+Keep up.
 There was a wee tap on the door from the tr-attendant who was bearing gifts of scent-iful proportions.
 Breakfast cupcakes and bacon.
 I can’t eat bacon at 4am unless I’m drunk or yeah, drunk.
 But I can eat cake anytime.
-Which is both impressive and one of my greatest downfalls.
+Which is both impressive and one of my greatest downfalls?
 This cake was good.
-I ate Scotts.
 This cake was a Bad Girl Bakery cake.
 And it well and truly made an impression.

 Bad Girl Bakery

 When we visited the cake crew back in 2018, the cafe was packed with humans and social distancing meant coming off Facebook for the night.
 So when the news hit that hospitality was to become basically a dead zone for 4 months, I panicked on behalf of our whopping great food industry.
 What was to become of us?

 Thankfully, things are starting to get back to the new normal while Scottish businesses continue to emerge like energetic frogs out of the pandemic puddle.
 And we ain’t being held down.
 Diversification is thick in these here parts and Bad Girl Bakery is no exception.

 Between makin’ the cafe a bakin’ destination, a fabulously vintage wee shoppy and still a hotspot for one of the best Highland lunches, BGB ain’t stopping for nothin’.
 Social distancing rules may still remain in place and hand sanitiser may well greet you with a boozy hello.
 But the cakes are still coming thick and fast and owner Jeni is still wiping the tears from her eyes over the insane support this resilient wee Highland cafe has received from both the community and long term Bad Girl fans.